Blog

 Implementing the Americans with Disabilities Act in a Health Care Setting

-May 26, 2020
+Joe Zesski May 26, 2020

-Equal access to health care for individuals with disabilities is an ongoing challenge.
-The Northeast ADA will soon be offering a webinar based in part on this topic.
-People with disabilities lag behind individuals without disabilities in accessing and being served by healthcare providers.
-(Kessler, 2010; Peacock, 2015; U.S. Agency for Healthcare Research and Quality, 2013) In a National Council on Disability (NCD) 2009 study, The Current State of Health Care for People with Disabilities, the NCD cited an assortment of barriers to quality care for people with disabilities.
-Some were related to effective communication such as a lack of sufficient sign language interpreters for those who are Deaf; or a lack of alternate format materials for those with vision related disabilities.
-Some barriers were physical in nature such as a lack of accessible medical equipment; or limited physical access in medical facilities.
-Other issues were attitudinal such as provider held stereotypes about disability.
-And still others reflected policy issues in accommodating individual disability related needs.
+People with disabilities lag behind individuals without disabilities in accessing and being served by health care providers.
+In a National Council on Disability (NCD) 2009 study, The Current State of Health Care for People with Disabilities, the NCD cited an assortment of barriers to quality care for people with disabilities.
+Some were related to effective communication, such as a lack of sufficient sign language interpreters for those who are Deaf, or a lack of alternative format materials for those with vision-related disabilities.
+Some barriers were physical in nature, such as a lack of accessible medical equipment or limited physical access in medical facilities.
+Other issues were attitudinal, such as provider-held stereotypes about disability.
+And still others reflected policy issues in accommodating individual disability-related needs.

-On March 25, the Northeast ADA will present a webinar on the topic of the ADA and health care.
-It will review some of the challenges noted earlier, discuss the Department of Justice enforcement activity relating to equal access to health care, and share the experience of the Northeast ADA and one CSA partner, Planned Parenthood of the Southern Finger Lakes (PPSFL), now known as Planned Parenthood of Greater New York.
+On March 25, 2020, the Northeast ADA will present a webinar on the topic of the ADA and health care.
+It will review some of the challenges noted earlier, discuss Department of Justice enforcement activity relating to equal access to health care, and share the experience of the Northeast ADA and one CSA partner, Planned Parenthood of the Southern Finger Lakes (PPSFL), now known as Planned Parenthood of Greater New York.
 Sally Heron, Ithaca Center Manager of Planned Parenthood of Greater New York, will speak to how the CSA impacted PPSFL and the lessons learned through the experience.
 This conversational presentation will reflect the knowledge gained by both sides through the process and how the collaboration continues to flourish.